 Moti Jharna is one of the most amazing tourist destinations to visit with your loved ones.
-If you love nature then you will be definitely finding this place to be exceptionally serene, beautiful and phenomenal.
+If you love nature then you will definitely find this place to be exceptionally serene, beautiful and phenomenal.

 A historically enriching destination, this town is a very interesting tourist destination to visit and explore.
-Sited on the bank of River Ganges this town was once used to be the seat of the government during the Mughal period.
+Situated on the bank of River Ganges, this town was once used to be the seat of the government during the Mughal period.
 Furthermore, this town is also home to major monuments like Singhi Dalan, Akbari Masjid, Tomb of Maina-Bibi, and Tomb of Miran.

 The Teliagarhi Fort is one of the most important tourist destinations which is a must-visit.
 The Teli Zamindar who dwelled here during this time was the builder of this fort.
-And near this temple, you will also be finding the ruins of the fort such as Raksisthan Temple.
+And near this temple, you will also find the ruins of the fort such as Raksisthan Temple.

 This holy place is specifically dedicated to Lord Shiva.
 The aura and the spiritual significance which this place holds is quite enticing.
 On an annual basis, this place witnesses a huge footfall.